zblago/SharkTree/README.md

 Two files, css and js with a code that runs on the client side

 - ### SharkDev ###
-Only solution file is there.
+Only solution file is here.

 - ### SharkDev.Web.Controls ###
 Here is all logic - sorting, creating HTML with all attributes.